 There are various types of tours available, that come with guides who will tell you everything you need to know about the displays found in the museum.

 The Quang Trung Museum is open from 7.30 to 11.30 in the morning, and again from 1.30 to 4.30 in the afternoon.
 The entry fee to the place is 10,000 in local currency.
-Weekdays must-visit is ideal if you want to avoid crowds.
+Weekdays are ideal for visiting the museum if you want to avoid crowds.